A Guide to hardneck Garlic Varieties

 Zemo has a strong but pleasant taste.
 It generally produces four to five cloves per bulb.

 Purple stripe garlic is beautiful.
 The gorgeous purple and dark-blue hues in the delicate protective garlic coverings are mesmerizing.
 Named because of the vivid purple coloration and striping on the bulb wrappers and clove skins, it is a strikingly attractive garlic.
 Researchers identified this type as one of the most ancient of horticultural groups within the garlic family.
 Botanists have determined, through genetic testing, that Purple Stripes are closely related to original garlic.
-Obviously, there's something which must have come before Purple Stripe, but this is the oldest known species that is recognizable as a true garlic... allium sativum (and in this case, because it is a hard-neck) ophioscorodon.
+Obviously, there's something that must have come before Purple Stripe, but this is the oldest known species that is recognizable as a true garlic... allium sativum (and in this case, because it is a hard-neck) ophioscorodon.

 Most cultivars have 5 to 10+ cloves per bulb.
 They store slightly longer than Rocamboles and peel almost as easily.
 Based on research, Purple Stripe's genetics are very similar to the original line of garlic that other varieties evolved from.
 They have a strong, complex and rich garlic flavor, without being overly sulfurous.
 They are great for roasting, usually winning “best baked garlic” taste tests.
-They do not have the sweetness of Rocamboles, but some of the best may be even more characterful.
+They do not have the sweetness of Rocamboles, but some of the best maybe even more characterful.
 Like all other porcelains, Purple Stripe does best in cooler Northern climates with cold winters.
 Purple Stripes tend to mature a little later in the season than many other varieties, pushing back the harvest date.
 Here is a short list of a few Purple Stripe garlic cultivars:

 Persian Star: White wrappers with purple streaks and a full, mellow, mildly spicy flavor.
 Persian Star has a pleasant flavor with a mild spicy zing; it averages 8-12 cloves per bulb.
 It is a beautiful garlic with thick white bulb wrappers streaked with purple.